-Scholarships and Grants Return to Table of Contents
+Scholarships and Grants

 13.1 University Scholarships

 13.1.1 Academic Scholarships

 Tennessee Tech's academic/merit scholarships are awarded solely by the Office of Scholarships to entering traditional students.
 A list of these scholarships can be found on ScholarWeb at www.tntech.edu/scholarships.
 Academic scholarships are the first component of any aid package for traditional students.
 (Updated 4/30/14)